MatthewKennedy/spree_gdpr/README.md

 # spree_gdpr
-This extension is designed for use with Spree version 3.5 or higher.
+**This extension is a work in progress**, feel free to contribute and open PR's

 spree_gdpr extends the spree_analytics_tracker extention by adding email subscription support via Segment.com, allowing (track.identify) functionality while remaining GDPR compliant.